TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 31/Job 31.19.md

 ---

-If I have seen any perish for want of clothing, Or that the needy had no covering;
+if I have seen any perish for want of clothing, or that the needy had no covering;